Women’s Gynecology Services

 Please note: ThermiVa is not covered by insurance and pricing is subject to change.
 For your convenience, we offer United Medical Credit and Care Credit to help patients secure the funding they need for their healthcare procedures.

-For additional information about ThermiVa, call us at 804-897-2100 or make an appointment online.
+For additional information about ThermiVa, check out our blog post by VPFW nurse practitioner and ThermiVa expert, Lauren Cook, Does ThermiVa Really Work?
+8 Things to Know.
+You can also call us at 804-897-2100 or make an appointment online.